Key Takeaway

 The physiological effects are also significant.
 Wegovy at its full 2.4 mg dose produces substantial gastric slowing.
 Alcohol combined with this delayed emptying leads to prolonged stomach irritation, heightened nausea, and in some cases, vomiting.
 These effects can be severe enough to cause dehydration, which presents its own health risks.

-Hypoglycemia is less of a concern for Wegovy users who do not have diabetes, since semaglutide's insulin-stimulating effect is glucose-dependent.
-However, alcohol can still cause blood sugar fluctuations even in non-diabetic individuals, particularly when consumed without food.
+Hypoglycemia is less of a concern for Wegovy users who don't have diabetes, since semaglutide's insulin-stimulating effect is glucose-dependent.
+But alcohol can still cause blood sugar fluctuations even in non-diabetic individuals, particularly when consumed without food.
 Symptoms like dizziness, lightheadedness, and fatigue can occur.

 Patients on Wegovy commonly report that their desire for alcohol diminishes during treatment.
 This appears to be connected to the way GLP-1 receptor agonists interact with the brain's reward system.
 For many patients, this reduced interest in alcohol becomes an unexpected benefit that supports both weight loss and overall health improvement.